-Greece holidays in Athens makes for an awesome trip for anyone with even the slightest interest in history.
+Greece holidays in Athens makes for an awesome trip for anyone with even the slightest interest in history and Ancient Athens.
 Whether you opt to spend your entire break here or you’re just planning to visit on a day trip, there are some sights you really shouldn’t miss.

 Actually, you could easily spend weeks exploring all the different ancient buildings in this historical treasure trove, but below you’ll find a quick introduction to the essentials.
 Happy exploring!